osmandapp/web/main/docs/user/plugins/trip-recording.md

 ## Overview

 The **Trip Recording plugin** is an essential tool for capturing your routes, movements, and workouts.
 This feature not only enables you to record your trips but also allows for easy reuse, modification, updating, and sharing of your tracks with others.

 With the *Trip Recording plugin*, you can create new tracks, display recorded ones directly on the map, and manage existing records.
-It offers valuable insights into your trips, such as speed, elevation changes, and terrain details.
-Whether you are navigating or simply moving through an area, the plugin continuously records your route, enabling detailed post-trip analysis and sharing.
+It offers valuable insights into your trips, such as speed, elevation changes, terrain details, and data from external sensors.
+Whether you are navigating or just getting around, the plugin continuously records your route, allowing for detailed analysis and sharing after your trip.

 <Tabs groupId="operating-systems">